Masses of starving razorbills and guillemots on the Texel coast. ‘The sea has a fever’

 Warming sea

 He enters the data into the computer in his office.
 Camphuysen has been keeping track of bird strandings since 1974.
 His screen shows a graph of the number of stranded razorbills per year.
 There is hardly anything to see, except last year, where the outlier is appropriately drawn red.
 It seems obvious to the seabird researcher that razorbill mortality is a human-caused problem.
 “The sea has a fever.
-You could swim in the sea until mid-October, because the water was 18 degrees.
+You might swim in the sea until mid-October, because the water was 18 degrees.
 That is not good.”

 But the Texel does not want to jump to conclusions.
 “It is a very big puzzle and with every bit of research you get a small piece of the picture.”
 Camphuysen cannot yet say when the investigation will be completed.
 “We will continue until it is finished.”
 Camphuysen asks anyone who finds a washed-up bird to report it to him report.
 “But don’t clean up the birds, because then data will be lost.”